How to prepare for an investment apocalypse

 You’ll have to do it with less revenue

 In a downturn, business customers skip investing in capital equipment and new software.
 Likewise, consumer discretionary spending goes way down.
 The result is you’ll likely have less revenue than you do now.
-Wargame a variety of scenarios — what you’d do if you lost 20%, 50%, or 80% of your revenue, and what decisions would have to be taken to survive.
+War-game a variety of scenarios — what you’d do if you lost 20 percent, 50 percent or 80 percent of your revenue, and what decisions would have to be taken to survive.

 Sometimes capital can’t be had at any valuation